Azure/azure-rest-api-specs/specification/carbon/resource-manager/readme.md

-# Sustainability
+# Carbon

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Sustainability.
+This is the AutoRest configuration file for Carbon.

 ---
 ## Getting Started
-To build the SDK for Sustainability, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Carbon, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest readme.md`